antoniopedrofraga/PLOG-FEUP/README.md

 ### Description

-The main goals of this subject were to understand the main concepts of [Prolog](https://en.wikipedia.org/wiki/Prolog), a programming language associated with artificial intelligence and computational linguistics.
+The main goal of this subject was to understand the main concepts of [Prolog](https://en.wikipedia.org/wiki/Prolog), a programming language associated with artificial intelligence and computational linguistics.

 ### Developers